Graviton 3 (r7g) has arrived in the Tokyo region's Aurora! Here are some brief performance test results and points to note.

 db.r7g.4xlargeUSD 2.662+6.23%

-We found that the price was about 6% higher than Graviton2 (r6g).
+It turns out that the price is about 6% higher compared to Graviton2 (r6g).

-Measurements were performed using sysbench on r6g.large and r7g.large instances.
+We performed measurements using sysbench on r6g.large and r7g.large instances.

 Instance type: c7a.xlarge